Robrowno/rally-blog/README.md

 - Modal Code came from Bootstrap's documentation: [Bootstrap Static modal](https://getbootstrap.com/docs/5.0/components/modal/)

 - This site helped me to customise my messages on the front end, by walking through how to use the Django Messages framework in conjunction with Bootstrap: [Ordinary Coders](https://ordinarycoders.com/blog/article/django-messages-framework)

+- Crispy forms for Bootstrap 5 handled the layout of my management page forms for posts: [Crispy forms for Bootstrap 5](https://pypi.org/project/crispy-bootstrap5/)

 ## Personal Credits